Unity-Technologies/Megacity-2019/README.md

 ## Megacity Multiplayer Overview

 Megacity Multiplayer is an action-packed, shooter game based on the original Megacity sample.
-It leverages the power of Netcode for Entities for an immersive, multiplayer experience that can simultaneously support up to 64 players.
+It leverages the power of Netcode for Entities for an immersive, multiplayer experience that can support 64+ players simultaneously.
 The latest DOTS packages and Unity Gaming Services (UGS) enhances the Megacity Multiplayer user experience.
 Megacity Multiplayer showcases how to create engaging and immersive multiplayer experiences with a suite of netcode and multiplayer tools, tech, and services.

 Some important points of this demo are:
 - Large-scale streaming and rendering with the Entity Component System (ECS for Unity)
-- Up to 64 players per game session
+- 64+ players per game session
 - Server-authoritative gameplay with feature prediction, interpolation, and lag compensation using Netcode for Entities
 - Unity Gaming Services (UGS) integration for Game Server Hosting, Matchmaking, and Vivox voice chat
 - High Definition Render Pipeline (HDRP)